-October marks Black History Month recognised by the US government in 1976 and first celebrated in the UK in 1987.
-Black History Month is so necessary as people from African and Caribbean backgrounds have been a fundamental part of British history for centuries.
-Many campaigners believe that their value and contribution to society is often overlooked, ignored or distorted.
+The US government recognised Black History Month in 1976 and celebrated the UK in 1987.
+People from African and Caribbean backgrounds have been a fundamental part of British history for centuries.
+However, society often overlooks their value and contribution to society.

-Black History Month gives everyone the opportunity to share, celebrate and understand the impact of black heritage and culture.
+Black History Month allows everyone to share, celebrate and understand black heritage and culture.

-Alan Emtage’s work and talent has played a significant role in transforming our everyday lives and, more specifically, how we find and consume information.
-Emtage invented the search engine, thus without him, we may not have had Google or any other programs people use to search the web.
+Alan Emtage’s work has transformed our everyday lives, specifically how we find and consume information.
+Emtage invented the search engine; without him, we may not have had Google or other programs people use to search the web.

-As a graduate student and systems administrator at McGill University in Montreal, Canada, Emtage created and implemented the Archie search engine – a program that automated the time-consuming process of finding specific pieces of software.
+As a graduate student and systems administrator at McGill University in Montreal, Canada, Emtage created and implemented the Archie search engine.
+This program automated the time-consuming process of finding specific pieces of software.
 In other words, the world’s first search engine.

 Emtage filed to patent his invention but has since made many other valuable contributions to the tech industry and today works as the CTO at Mediapolis, an NYC-based tech company.

-Kimberly Bryant was born in Memphis, Tennessee and is an electrical engineer whose early career included work with biotechnology company Genentech, and Pfizer, a company you may not have known about until recently.
-You likely regularly hear about Pzifer now as it is behind the development of one of the few widely-approved COVID-19 vaccines.
+Kimberly Bryant was born in Memphis, Tennessee and is an electrical engineer.
+Their early career included work with biotechnology companies Genentech, and Pfizer, a company you may not have known about until recently.
+You likely regularly hear about Pzifer now as it is behind in developing one of the few widely-approved COVID-19 vaccines.

 One summer, Bryant’s daughter attended a computing camp.
 The boys at the camp were given far more attention from counsellors than the girls.
-This struck a chord with Byrant, and as a result, she founded Black Girls Code, a charity aimed specifically at empowering young girls of colour and providing them with the exposure, skills, and confidence to enter historically white, male-dominated STEM fields.
+This struck a chord with Byrant.
+As a result, she founded Black Girls Code, a charity aimed at empowering young girls of colour and providing them with the exposure, skills, and confidence to enter historically white, male-dominated STEM fields.

 Today BGC aims “to grow to train 1 million girls by 2050 and become the ‘girl scouts’ of technology.”